rgreenblatt/simulation/README.md

 ## Notes

 This project is implemented in Rust using the kiss3d library.
-I wasn't able to find a working rust install anywhere in the department file system (in theory, /course/cs1680/contrib/ should have one, but the permissions are wrong).
+I have installed rust under my user on the department machines and anyone should be able to use my install (assuming I don't get dinged for too much disk usage).
+Add `/home/rgreenb6/.cargo/bin` to your path and then the project should be buildable with `cargo build --release` which will put the binary at `target/release/simulation`.
 A docker container which can run the project can be found [here](https://hub.docker.com/r/greenblattryan/simulation).
 I have also included a binary in the `bin/` directory.
 This binary runs on the department